David Lebovitz’s Best Fudgy Brownies

 - Beat in the eggs one at a time.
 Add the flour and whisk vigorously for a full minute.
 The batter should look smooth and glossy and sugar granules should be incorporated.

-- Spread batter into pan and bake about 40 minutes until the brownies look almost set.
+- Spread batter into pan and bake for about 40 minutes until the brownies look almost set.
 Do not overbake.

 Notes

 You can add some chopped nuts if desired.
+Carefully toast them first to bring out their natural oils.

 Recommended Products